Control design for inhomogeneous broadening compensation in single-photon transducers: Acknowledgements

 \section{Acknowledgements}

+The authors thank Shuo Sun, Logan Su, Hubert Stokowski, and Kevin Karan Singh Multani for useful discussions.
 This research is funded in part by the U.S. Department of Energy, Office of Science, under Awards DE-SC0019174 and DE-Ac02-76SF00515.
 R.T. acknowledges funding from Kailath Graduate Fellowship.
-The authors thank Shuo Sun, Logan Su, Hubert Stokowski, and Kevin Karan Singh Multani for useful discussions.